-There is an increasing amount of scientific evidence of social media’s negative effects on mental health, especially adolescent mental health.
+There is an increasing amount of scientific evidence about social media’s negative effects on mental health, especially adolescent mental health.

-This claim alleges that when Snap Inc., the parent company of Snapchat, designed its Snapchat product, it:
+This claim alleges that when Snapchat's parent company, Snap Inc., designed Snapchat it:

 - Developed a defective product despite knowing it posed risks to users under the age of 18 mental health.

-- Failed to adequately warn users under the age of 18 about the potential for addiction and other associated harms from using Snapchat.
+- Failed to adequately warn users under 18 about the potential for addiction and other associated harms from using Snapchat.

 - Neglected its responsibility to create a safe product.